farmera/sare_grant/study_results_balloons.md

 As an alternative, some consumer cameras support the RAW format, which preserves all of the bandwidth data.
 However, RAW images are larger than JPEGs and the high rate of capture required during flight to achieve an acceptable ground resolution makes their use prohibitive.
 For this reason our results using consumer cameras are based on the JPEG format.
-How to accurately calibrate for reflectance under changing illuminant conditions while still being limited to JPEG is an issue that has been addressed by others (for work in this area see Public Lab postings [here](https://publiclab.org/notes/nedhorning/07-10-2014/using-a-raw-image-to-calibrate-a-jpeg-image) and [here](https://publiclab.org/notes/nedhorning/06-30-2015/automating-ndvi-calibration)).
+How to accurately calibrate for reflectance under changing illuminant conditions while limited to JPEG is an issue that has been addressed by others (for work in this area see Public Lab postings [here](https://publiclab.org/notes/nedhorning/07-10-2014/using-a-raw-image-to-calibrate-a-jpeg-image) and [here](https://publiclab.org/notes/nedhorning/06-30-2015/automating-ndvi-calibration)).
 Finally, the lack of accurate geo-tagging support in most consumer cameras means no reliable source of reference regarding the planar as well as